 10 Steps to Setting Healthy Boundaries

 Boundaries are one of the most powerful tools you have in relationships.
 They make you feel like you matter and that you're safe.
-Asking for what you want helps you feel known by your partner.
+Asking for what you want makes relationships mutually satisfying.

 When boundaries are a struggle, you feel unsure of yourself.
 You go along with what others want because it's easier.
 You don't want to risk a potential conflict.